 This unique vantage point is made special not only by the unobstructed views but by its unique history.

 Like much of Oahu, Pali Lookout is steeped in Native Hawaiian history.
-The Pali Lookout has been a crucial piece of land throughout Hawaii’s storied history because it is a relatively low-lying, traversable area within the Koʻolau Mountain Range.
-Over 200 years ago, the Battle of Nuuanu took place on the site of today’s lookout.
+The Pali Lookout has been a crucial piece of land throughout Hawaii’s storied past because it is a relatively low-lying, traversable area within the Koʻolau Mountain Range.
+Over 200 years ago, the great Battle of Nuuanu took place on the site of today’s lookout.

 The Battle of Nuuanu was one of the bloodiest battles in Hawaii’s history.
 King Kamehameha sailed from his home island of Hawai’i with an army of 10,000 warriors, including some non-Hawaiian fighters.
 He was on a mission to conquer Oahu and unify the Hawaiian island chain.